Beyond Accuracy: Evaluating Posterior Fidelity of Diffusion Inverse Solvers: Preliminarily and Background

 \subsection{Limitation on Current Evaluation Metrics}

 Existing work mainly benchmarks the reconstruction quality by accuracy (\eg PSNR/SSIM).
-While accuracy metrics remain necessary, they are insufficient for evaluating PnPDP solvers.
-There are two fundamental reasons: (i) in ill-posed inverse problems the \emph{target} is a posterior distribution $p(x\mid y)$ with many plausible reconstructions of the same measurement, and (ii) most PnPDP solvers are inherently \emph{stochastic}, producing a distribution of reconstructions rather than a single deterministic output.
+While accuracy metrics remain necessary, they are insufficient for evaluating DIS methods.
+There are two fundamental reasons: (i) in ill-posed inverse problems the \emph{target} is a posterior distribution $p(x\mid y)$ with many plausible reconstructions of the same measurement, and (ii) most DIS algorithms are inherently \emph{stochastic}, producing a distribution of reconstructions rather than a single deterministic output.
 Together, the object of interest is a distribution over reconstructions, motivating uncertainty-aware evaluation.